FREE SCHOOL MEALS

 Schools also benefit directly by receiving money from the government.
 The government pays schools £1,300 for every primary child and £935 for every secondary child who registers for free school meals plus additional funding through the schools' budget.
 This means there may be help available for you with the cost residential school trips, travel costs to school, or help with school uniform costs.

 (paper copies are available from the school office).
-Please refer to this when ordering on line as some options (sunch as grab bags, jacket potatos and pasta) are only avaialable on certain days
+Please refer to this when ordering on line as some options are only available on certain days

 Online Payments System

 We are delighted to welcome you to the Trinity St Stephen On-Line payment system.
 This system allows you to make web based payments to Caterlink for school lunches.
 Payments will show as Caterlink Ltd on your statements, and the money goes direct to Caterlink Limited (registered offices at 300 Thames Valely Park Drive, Reading, RG6 1PT)

 To register: You should receive, or can request from the school office, a letter detailing your user name and password.
 These will be different for every child, so if you have two children you will receive two different letters.
 The letter gives instructions on how to create an account for online payements.
 You only need one account.
 (Please note that the account is created using a user name provided in the letter, but after that you will use your email address to log in) The web site address is https://www.scopay.com/login.html

 A guide to the Accessing the School Dinner Calendar can be down loaded here.
 To check the balance, and what orders have been registered, click on the [School Dinners Calendar}.